ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 You can optionally create a resource pool to stretch the workload cluster across two different data centers within a multizone region.
 A stretch vSAN™ high availability resource pool helps to protect critical workloads by increasing the availability of the VMware infrastructure.

-High availability is supported on a Cloud Director site region only when a Sapphire Rapids server is available and require stretch high availability clusters with vSAN storage profiles.
+Regional compute high availability is supported on a Cloud Director site region only when a Sapphire Rapids server is available and require stretch high availability clusters with vSAN storage profiles.
 NFS storage is not supported.
 {: requirement}

 Resource pools consist of one or more VMware vCenter Server® clusters.
 A new vCenter Server cluster is created when you add a resource pool to the {{site.data.keyword.vcf-aas}} instance.